lsst-sims/MW-Flare/lsst_sims/README.md

 (http://search.proquest.com/docview/1069196057) divides
-M dwarfs (it is also the classification used by Hilton et al. 2011, 16th Cambridge Workshop on Cool Stars, Stellar Systems and the Sun, ASP Conference Sereis, Vol. 448).
+M dwarfs (it is also the classification used by Hilton et al. 2011, 16th Cambridge Workshop on Cool Stars, Stellar Systems and the Sun, ASP Conference Series, Vol. 448).
 Once we have divided the stars into these classes, we can use the parameters in Table 4.3 of Eric Hilton's PhD dissertation to assign flaring light curves to each star.